 Professor Mike Thomas

-The fourth Annual Memorial Lecture of the Elizabeth Bryan Foundation Trust will take place on Wednesday, 11 October at the University of Central Lancashire, 20 Cavendish Street, London, W1G 0RN.
+The fourth Annual Memorial Lecture of the Elizabeth Bryan Foundation Trust took place on Wednesday, 11 October at the University of Central Lancashire, Preston.

-The University of Central Lancashire’s (UCLan) Vice-Chancellor Professor Mike Thomas will deliver the fourth Elizabeth Bryan Memorial Lecture.
+The University of Central Lancashire’s (UCLan) Vice-Chancellor Professor Mike Thomas delivered the fourth Elizabeth Bryan Memorial Lecture.

 18 October 2016